vortisrd/updaterrd/README.md

 7. Click **"Update"**.

-**⚠️ It could take a while for the titles and the categories to be updated, so be patient! ⚠️**
+**⚠️ It could take a while for the titles and the categories to be updated, so be patient! ⚠️** **⚠️ As of now, Streamer.bot doesn't have a function do update the Stream Category for YouTube.
+I don't know if the API has an option for it, but whatever the case, that's why there's no option for it.
+Thank you for your understanding. ⚠️**

 ---